fayizferosh/soc-design-and-planning-nasscom-vsd/README.md

 6. Run openlane flow synthesis with newly inserted custom inverter cell.
 7. Remove/reduce the newly introduced violations with the introduction of custom inverter cell by modifying design parameters.
 8. Once synthesis has accepted our custom inverter we can now run floorplan and placement and verify the cell is accepted in PnR flow.
-9. Do timing analysis with OpenSTA tool.
+9. Do Post-Synthesis timing analysis with OpenSTA tool.
 10. Make timing ECO fixes to remove all violations.
 11. Replace the old netlist with the new netlist generated after timing ECO fix and implement the floorplan, placement and cts.
 12. Post-CTS OpenROAD timing analysis.